 Dr. Lauren Kaminsky, Director of Studies

-Students take a History and Literature tutorial each semester they are in the concentration.
-Sophomore tutorial—taught in the sophomore spring by two instructors from different disciplines—introduces students to interdisciplinary methods and explores topics in depth.
-In the fall semester of junior tutorial, groups of three students collaboratively design a course of study with the guidance of an instructor.
-In the junior spring, students focus on researching and writing their junior essays.
-The senior tutorial is one-on-one instruction primarily devoted to researching and writing the thesis.
+Students take a History and Literature tutorial each semester.
+Sophomore tutorial—taught in the sophomore spring by two instructors, one a historian, the other a literary scholar—introduces students to interdisciplinary methods and explores topics in depth.
+In the fall semester of junior tutorial, small groups of students collaboratively design a syllabus with the guidance of an instructor.
+In the junior spring, students focus on researching and writing the junior essay.
+The senior tutorial is one-on-one instruction, both in fall and spring, primarily devoted to researching and writing the thesis.

-Written work is an important part of both sophomore and junior tutorial, building to the thesis in the senior year.
-Students are encouraged to spend their first two years at Harvard exploring various disciplines and subjects of interest before working closely with concentration advisers to select a field of study at the end of the sophomore year.
+Students work closely with concentration advisers to select a field of study at the end of the sophomore year.
+These fields are American Studies, Ethnic Studies, European Studies, Latin American Studies, Modern World, World Before 1800, and Medieval Studies.
 In the junior and senior years, the fields of study provide a structure to ensure that concentrators gain knowledge that is broad as well as deep.
-History and Literature thus aspires to promote the integration of disciplines and a balance between general knowledge and specific expertise.
+History and Literature aspires to promote the integration of disciplines and a balance between general knowledge and specific expertise.
 It is a demanding and immensely rewarding enterprise.

 History and Literature encourages concentrators to grow as writers and researchers, and the concentration is designed to teach students to think in interdisciplinary ways.
-Students develop skills in close reading, identifying and analyzing primary and secondary sources, posing research questions, conducting original research, using evidence, making arguments, and in communicating clearly and persuasively.
-History and Literature trains students in the theories and methodologies of historical and literary scholarship so that they may make original contributions with the senior thesis.
+Students develop skills in close reading, identifying and analyzing primary and secondary sources, posing research questions, conducting original research, making arguments, and communicating clearly and persuasively.

-Concentrators are encouraged to consider study abroad as a means for augmenting their work in the concentration.
+Many concentrators choose to study abroad as a means for augmenting their work in the concentration.
 Advisers in the concentration work closely with students who elect to study abroad to help craft plans of study that integrate courses taken out-of-residence.

 History and Literature welcomes joint concentrations and secondary fields, and it aspires to make the integration of two concentrations as seamless as possible.
 History and Literature must be the primary concentration in any joint plan of study, except when the student plans to pursue a creative senior project.
 In that case, the department providing artistic training may be the primary concentration.
 Please see the Director of Studies with any questions about joint concentrations.